graybeards/bazel/docs/README.md

 # Bazel and Bagels

-> Documenting our journey to using Bazel for our large enterprise Angular/AngularjS application
+> Documenting our journey to using Bazel for our large enterprise Angular/AngularJS application

 ## Where did we start

 ## Goals
-1. Build Login SPA with bazel (requires myadp/common & espresso)
+1. Build Login SPA with bazel (requires other 2nd party libraries)
 1. Horse race: Repeatedly build the Login SPA on Jenkins - **webpack** vs. **bazel**

 ## TODOs